 Harper, who studies how the brain processes sound, scoured the bat brain literature to size up the problem.
 He turned up only a few small ways in which the auditory system of the bat—or of the dolphin, another echolocating mammal—differed from that of humans.
 Bats have selective hearing, but so do humans.
 Bats have special delay-detecting neurons with superfast conduction, but speed alone was an incomplete explanation.
 The neuroanatomy appeared surprisingly similar.
 It seemed reasonable, then, that bats’ specialized chirps and satellite dish-shaped outer ears, or pinnae, were the primary source of their powers.
 The flip side of this idea was the tantalizing suggestion that humans might be able to reach batlike levels of echolocating prowess if they were outfitted with the right equipment.

 Harper and Sohl-Dickstein’s next step was to try to bestow these same advantages upon humans.
 They borrowed some equipment from UC Berkeley Professor of Physics Mike DeWeese, whose research focuses on auditory perception.
-After rejecting a few initial designs, they mounted headphones, a microphone, and a set of speakers to a bike helmet.
+After rejecting a few initial designs, they mounted headphones, a microphone, and a set of speakers to a helmet like those for BMX bikes for kids.
 They stuffed an old computer running signal processing algorithms into an infant carrier backpack.
 Finally, they tacked on a pair of handmade clay pinnae, designed to mimic bat ears, and the Sonic Eye was born.

 Just provide the input, and let the brain do the rest